Open Accessibility Menu

 As is required of all accredited sports medicine programs, clinical experiences are designed for fellows to develop expertise in a wide range of medical and musculoskeletal problems in patients of all ages.
 The program includes longitudinal clinical experiences as well as specialty rotations.

-The fellow will gain team physician experience with Seattle University and a local high school football team, where they may cover other sports as desired.
+The fellow will gain team physician experience with Seattle University and a local high school football team.
+They may cover other sports as desired and additional opportunities are frequently available.
 In addition to game coverage, the fellow will be available for phone calls and player evaluations during the football season as needed by the trainer.

 Sports Coverage Taught

 At Seattle University, an NCAA Division I school, each fellow will be assigned one fall and one winter sport as their primary coverage responsibility.
-Both fellows will make weekly training room rounds to evaluate athletes from all sports.
+Both fellows will make twice weekly training room rounds to evaluate athletes from all sports.
 In addition, fellows will help provide medical coverage for the state high school wrestling tournament.
-They will also assist in organizing and providing coverage for the Ballard Criterion and one Seattle marathon.
-In the winter, fellows will have the opportunity to do ski slope coverage with our ski slope trauma faculty.
-Other teams our fellows help cover include: Seattle Storm WNBA, Issaquah Soccer League, Garfield HS Lacrosse and UW Lacrosse.
+They will also assist in organizing and providing coverage for the Ballard Criterium and one Seattle marathon.
+In the winter, fellows rotate at the Mt.
+Hood on-mountain ski clinic.
+This is a fully functioning urgent care with imaging and opportunities for fracture and dislocation management.
+Other teams our fellows help cover include: Seattle Storm WNBA, Seattle Sounders MLS, Garfield High Scholl Football, Summit at Snoqualmie Ski Patrol, and Seattle Tempest and Cascades (AUDL Professional Ultimate Frisbee).

 Medical groupSeattle StormSeattle U Redhawks